 With roller-skis, you can replicate all snow drills.
 Skiers often emphasize free-skating and double poling during the summer, and hill training leading into fall.

-Nordic Ski Walking and striding with poles, when combined with roller-skiing, completes an off-snow simulation of real skiing.
+Nordic Ski Walking and striding with poles, when combined with roller-skiing, completes an off-A helmet is mandatory safety equipment and snow simulation of real skiing.
 All skiing techniques can be trained in this fashion.